1Regina/GrammaticalFramework_Book/README.md

    3. Pred item quality = mkUtt (mkCl (item) (quality)); -- dont need to mkNP item and mkAP quality as item and quality are alr NP and AP per lincat
    4. after making opers e.g wine = mkN "wine" ; i still need to tackle linearization in lin section by Wine = mkCN wine ie Wine = mkCN (mkN "wine")
 24. #### GFSS
-   5. `abstract_info VP` gives all the fun that produce a VP
+   5. `abstract_info VP` gives all the fun that produce a VP. similar `ai eat_V2` for eat and its probability
    6. `l -all i_Pron` to see all the inflextion table contents in i_Pron
    7. forming phrases by extracting the inherent features of different arg to make things coherent
       ```